LucaMaccarini/InstaMacBot/README.md

 - new bot (or edit follow/like bot) adding the possibility to comment last users posts
 - I will add the possibility to add technical accounts in the bot (useless instagram accounts like fakes): the technical accounts will be used for massive actions which do not need to be performed from our main account such as the 3 scraping bots so it will be safer to use the bot on your main account
--I will also add multi-user bots: bots where multiple technical accounts will be used to perform actions
+- I will also add multi-user bots: bots where multiple technical accounts will be used to perform actions

 #### will be done
 - 2 factors login